xzk1990314/RBUD/Readme.txt

 # Preparation

 Before you use RBUD method,you should build your development environment in Liux.
-In addition,SOAPaligner/soap2 should be installed.
+In addition, SOAPaligner/soap2 should be installed.

 ## soap.sh